-If your business is located in the Historic District and is not of a temporary nature, you will need to obtain approval from the Historic District Commission prior to the installation of the sign.
+If your business is located in the Historic District and is not of a temporary nature, you will need to obtain an Administrative Approval from the Historic District Commission prior to the installation of the sign.

 HOME-BASED BUSINESSES

 The rules governing a home business can be found in section 8.1 of the City's Zoning Ordinance.